Accidents at Work Lawyers in Cardiff

 Employees have an automatic right to statutory sick pay if they take more than 3 days off work and earn more than £111 per week.
 For most workers, statutory sick pay is £87.55 per week, and it begins on the fourth day off work, and it can be paid for 28 weeks in a year.
 In addition, you may be entitled to further sick pay depending on the contract you agreed to when you took up employment.
 At Accident Claims Cardiff, our team can help ensure you are getting what you are entitled to.

 For the injury itself, you can also claim compensation.
 The goal of compensation is to put you back where you should have been before the accident.
 This can sometimes be hard to calculate depending on the injury sustained, but can include lump sum payments, or ongoing treatment payments.
 It is important to remember that any claim for compensation must be logged within 3 years of the accident.
-If you have suffered an injury within the passed 3 years, please contact one of specialist personal injury advisors in the Cardiff area as soon as possible.
+If you have suffered an injury within the passed 3 years, please contact one of specialist personal injury team members in the Cardiff area as soon as possible.

 “I’ve been injured, what should I do now?”

 - Ensure that your injury is recorded in the “accident book” — your employer is required to have one of these, and is required to list all accidents that result in at least 3 days off work.